Keeping Moms in the Workforce

 Turnover costs US companies $160 billion/year.

 For employers, losing an employee is a costly problem–and it gets more expensive the more experience an employee has.
 Turnover in relation to motherhood is getting even costlier for employers, as women are waiting longer, until they’re more established in their careers, to have children.
-When factoring in lost productivity, recruiting, training & on-boarding, it can cost an average of $150,000 to replace an experienced employee.
+When factoring in lost productivity, recruiting, training & on-boarding, it can cost on average, more than $150,000 to replace an experienced employee.

 It’s more than just a room.